 I have had a couple of opportunities lately to talk to my students about why I think the Oz music is so good, and part of my answer is that it doesn't dumb itself down at all for the sensibilities of little children.
 It is adult, sophisticated, and accessible to children all at once.

 Think of "Over the Rainbow."
 The melody covers an octave and a third; so many of today's melodies are simple diatonic chants--if there are melodies at all in modern popular music.
-The harmonies of the portion of the chorus change tonic three times, and are full of rich harmonic extensions and dissonant suspensions, finally resolving on a 6th (for the unmusical among you, that's halfway between major and minor; or, in other words, halfway between happy and sad).
+The harmonies of the A portion of the chorus change tonic three times, and are full of rich harmonic extensions and dissonant suspensions, finally resolving on a 6th (for the unmusical among you, that's halfway between major and minor; or, in other words, halfway between happy and sad).

 The lyrics are brilliant in their combination of childhood simplicity and adult complexity: "Some day I"ll wish upon a star [an oft-repeated childhood phrase] and wake up where the clouds are far behind me [an ambiguous idea that could be anything from the safety of heaven to death]."
 The verse (usually omitted) speaks of "clouds...darken[ing] up the skyway," which is possible in the best of times, but takes on additional significance when one realizes that two Jews wrote it in 1938.
 It is practically a national lament, "If happy little bluebirds fly beyond the rainbow, why, oh, why can't I?"